Pittston, Pennsylvania: Mining disasters

-Boom and bust
+Economic rise and fall

 Pittston became an active railroad center in response to its mining and industrial activity.
-The Lehigh Valley Railroad maintained a station in downtown Pittston, near the foot of the Water Street Bridge.
+Lehigh Valley Railroad maintained a station in downtown Pittston, near the foot of the Water Street Bridge.
 The station did not survive the urban renewal of the 1960s and was demolished in 1964.
 Pittston also had a station on the historic Lackawanna and Wyoming Valley Railroad, commonly known as the Laurel Line.

 Besides mining anthracite coal, Pittston was home to many industries in the 19th and 20th centuries, including metals, plastics, paper products, apparel, electrical equipment and beverages.
 The Pittston Stove Company, established in 1864, manufactured coal and wood-burning stoves for heating and cooking.
 The Pittston Brewing Company, brewers of Glennon's Beer, maintained operations in Pittston from 1873 until 1948.
 Evan R. Jones Stoneware crafted pottery which bore the Pittston name in the 1870s and 1880s.

 From the 1930s to the 1980s, Pittston City emerged as a national center for clothing manufacturing.
 Thousands of workers, mainly women, labored in many factories throughout the Greater Pittston area.
 Most were members of the International Ladies' Garment Workers' Union (ILGWU).
 They fought for higher wages, workplace health & safety improvements, and employee rights.
 The ILGWU was active in civic and political life throughout Pennsylvania.

-Main Street was the site of an active downtown into the 1970s, with many clothing stores, shoe stores, jewelers, JC Penneys, Kresge's, Woolworth's, drug stores, restaurants, theaters and banks.
+Main Street was the site of an active downtown into the 1970s, featuring clothing stores, shoe stores, jewelers, JC Penneys, Kresge's, Woolworth's, drug stores, restaurants, movie theaters, and banks.
 It was home to at least two theaters, the Roman at 27 South Main and the American at 48 North Main, both of which have been razed.
 Many historic commercial structures were demolished in the urban renewal efforts of the 1960s.
 By the late 20th century, most of the city's factories were closed and shipped overseas.
-Over time, stores throughout the downtown were also closed and boarded up.
-Pittston, like most cities in the rust belt, witnessed population loss and urban decay.
+Stores throughout the downtown closed and boarded up over this period.
+Pittston, like most Rust Belt cities, also witnessed population loss and urban decay.

-Contemporary era

-On March 15, 1993, two Pittston firefighters (John Lombardo and Len Insalaco) were killed while fighting a blaze on the city's main street.
+On March 15, 1993, two Pittston firefighters, John Lombardo and Len Insalaco, were killed while fighting a blaze on the city's main street.
 A monument was built in the downtown and the nearby Water Street Bridge was renamed to commemorate their sacrifice during that tragic March day.